Gone are the myths around vegans and protein – plant protein is real and has more benefits than you might think.

 There are many reasons why people choose to follow a plant-based diet, including for their health or allergies, reducing environmental impact, or to cut out animal products.
 As the popularity of plant-based diets increases, so has the demand for vegan protein sources.
 Whilst protein is important for any diet, some people such as bodybuilders, have a particular interest in the quality and quantity of protein in their diet as they are looking to maximise their muscle growth and repair.
-Plant-based proteins not only support muscle growth but have other associated health benefits which make them an important part of a balanced diet.
+Plant-based proteins not only support muscle growth but have other associated benefits which make them an important part of a balanced diet and healthy lifestyle.

 What is plant protein?

 All protein, including protein from plant-based sources, is made up of “building blocks” called amino acids.
 There are 20 principle amino acids, 9 of which are known as essential amino acids, meaning we must consume them in our diet as we cannot synthesise them ourselves.
 Whilst protein is often heavily associated with animal-based products, all essential amino acids can be obtained from plant-based sources.1 Protein is an essential part of any healthy diet as it plays a crucial role in the formation of tissues in the body including muscle, skin and tendons.
 Protein is also needed for normal physiological processes such as metabolism, as protein supports the formation of substances such as enzymes and hormones.